Mexican Revolution: Monuments

-The most permanent manifestations of historical are in the built landscape, especially the Monument to the Revolution in Mexico City and statues and monuments to particular leaders.
+The most permanent manifestations of history are in the built landscape, especially the Monument to the Revolution in Mexico City and statues and monuments to particular leaders.
 The Monument to the Revolution was created from the partially built Palacio Legislativo, a major project of Díaz's government.
 The construction was abandoned with the outbreak of the Revolution in 1910.
 In 1933, during the Maximato of Plutarco Elías Calles, the shell was re-purposed to commemorate the Revolution.
 Buried in the four pillars are the remains of Francisco I. Madero, Venustiano Carranza, Plutarco Elías Calles, Lázaro Cárdenas, and Francisco [Pancho] Villa.
 In life, Villa fought Carranza and Calles, but his remains were transferred to the monument in 1979 during the administration of President José López Portillo.
 Prior to the construction of that monument, one was built in 1935 to the amputated arm of General Álvaro Obregón, lost in victorious battle against Villa in the 1915 Battle of Celaya.
 The monument is on the site of the restaurant La Bombilla, where he was assassinated in 1928.
 The arm was cremated in 1989, but the monument remains.